data-mechanics/course-2017-fal-proj/cyyan_liuzirui/README.md

 To reach our goal, we implement three transformations:
 1. We merge Boston Police District Station and Hospital locations to calculate the number of police stations and hospitals in a certain zipcode
+   -We first use projection to get the zipcode of police stations and hospitals, repectively -Then, we use aggregation to calculate the amount of hospitals and police stations in each zipcode
-2. We merge Boston Public Schools and Community Gardens to calculate the distance between each school and each garden
+2. We merge Boston Public Schools and Community Gardens to calculate the distance between each school and each garden -First, we use projection to get the coordinates of schools and gardens, respectively -Then, we use two "for loops" to calculate the distance between schools and gardens
-3. We merge Boston Public Schools and Big Belly Locations to calculate the number of big belly within 2 miles from each school
+3. We merge Boston Public Schools and Big Belly Locations to list all big belly within 3 miles from each school -First, we use projection to calculate get the coordinates of schools and big belly, respectively -Then, we use two "for loops" to calculate the distance between schools and big belly -Finally, we list all the bigbelly within 3 miles from each school.
+The reason why we choose 3 miles is that if the big belly(receptacle locations) are too far away from schools, it will not be very convenient for students and school teachers to drop litters.